thephpleague/period/instantiation.md

 # Instantiation

-To ease instantiation the class comes with many named constructors.
+Apart from its constructor, to ease the class instantiation you can rely on many built in named constructors.

 ### Period::createFromDuration($start, $duration)